astroprofsmith/intromodern.github.io/_sources/c10force.md

 ## The Acceleration Four Vector

 Although Special Relativity demands that any inertial reference frames we consider be moving at constant relative velocities, there is nothing to prevent objects within a particular reference from from accelerating.
-You do have to be careful about switching frames, though, because you can't use the SR rules to switch into a rest frame for an accelerating object!
+You do have to be careful about switching frames, though, because you can't use the SR rules to switch into a permanent rest frame for an accelerating object!
+An accelerating object can only be instantaneously at rest, in any choice of frame.

 The relativistic acceleration, a well defined but strange quantity, can be modeled in two ways.
 First, it would be the proper time derivative